 The same applies if you're a resident of Texas but have a physical business in California, such as a warehouse, a business bank account, or real estate.

 What about residency?

-For example, if all your business activity is taking place online and there's no physical presence in any other state, then you don't actually have to do anything; the law will consider your business to be "domestic."
+For example, if all your business activity is online and there's no physical presence in any other state, you don't have to do anything; the law will consider your business "domestic."

 "Transacting business" is not limited to commercial activities only.
 Most states describe and allow business activities that a foreign LLC can undertake without registering.

 These lists frequently include:

 - Commencing lawsuits